ome/omero-documentation/omero/developers/scripts/index.rst

-All of the included scripts and repositories can be downloaded following the instructions below in order to run the scripts locally (although some of them are intended as examples only — check the associated README).
+All of the included scripts and repositories can be downloaded following the instructions below in order to run the scripts locally (although some of them are intended as examples only—check the associated README).

 Downloading and installing scripts
 ----------------------------------